SylvainTran/speculative-futures-project-2/README.md

 # Welcome :palm_tree::hibiscus:🌷

 Hello!
 This project is about what the future could be like.
-I'm developing a video game :construction: to show what I think. :building_construction: :bricks:
+I'm developing a video game :construction: to show what I think 🤔 💬.

+:building_construction: :bricks:
 This project is being developed in the Summer of 2022, remotely.

 The project officially started development on May 9th, 2022. :seedling: